JingchaoZhang/JingchaoZhang.github.io/_posts/2020-08-26-Download -N-I-M-H data with ndaTools.md

 Follow the steps below to create the data package:
-1. Click the top tab "Get Data"
+1. Click on the top tab "Get Data"
 1. In "TEXT SEARCH" Search ABCD
 1. Select the checkbox for the first result
 1. Click "Add to Workspace"